phexyz/polymarket-market-maker/README.md

 if unfavorable score change happens before the next tiem stamp hits, consume the cached function. do the same algorithm on the other side

 always try to sell

+BUG:

+1. canceling order order id is None
+2. not sure why resetting orders are not going through
+3. balacnae allowce error